ericvpineda/travel-journal/readME.md

 - normalize picture size on slideshow
 - spinner with async data for index.ejs scroll
 - Add "currently no reviews" to show.ejs
+- add actual time of update for each post
+- add larger margins for index.ejs
+- make default review star or have validation on star selection?

 Issues:
 - find way to validate strong password from user